ibm-messaging/mq-dev-samples/TechCon21/README.md

 # IBM MQ TechCon21 Demo Instructions

 ### Note: these instructions support the demonstration of an IBM MQ queue manager in a docker container and illustrate various capabilities as part of a demo.
-This is not intended as a reference guide or as production ready sample.
-Please refer to the [IBM MQ Documentation](https://www.ibm.com/docs/en/ibm-mq/latest?topic=mq-in-containers-cloud-pak-integration) for more information on planning and deployment IBM MQ in a container.
+This is not intended as a reference guide or as production ready sample code.
+Please refer to the [IBM MQ Documentation](https://www.ibm.com/docs/en/ibm-mq/latest?topic=mq-in-containers-cloud-pak-integration) for more information on planning for and deploying IBM MQ in a container.

 ## TechCon 2021: IBM MQ in a container general demo notes

-- Please follow this [tutorial](https://developer.ibm.com/tutorials/mq-connect-app-queue-manager-containers/) for full instructions on installing docker and running IBM MQ Developer Edition in a container.
+- Please follow [this tutorial](https://developer.ibm.com/tutorials/mq-connect-app-queue-manager-containers/) for full instructions on installing docker and running IBM MQ Developer Edition in a container.

 ## Pull the image
 ```